 From this point on, you can immediately start selling with WooCommerce.
 Just publish your products, customize your WordPress theme, if necessary, and send traffic to your new online store.

-Unlike WooCommerce, which you add to WordPress, Shopify is an independent e-commerce platform.
+When comparing WooCommerce Vs Shopify installation, unlike Woocommerce that you add to WordPress, Shopify is an independent e-commerce platform.
 You do not need to install Shopify on your site.
 Instead, you sign up for an e-commerce service just as you did when creating your email or Facebook account.

 They run a subdomain for you like yourstore.myshopify.com, where you store your online shop.
 However, to run your own address, you still need to buy the domain name from Shopify or any other domain registrar.
 At the same time, the Shopify monthly payments cover hosting, which means you do not need to worry about hosting on anywhere else.